Florida teen stabbed ex-girlfriend, her mom, before slitting his own throat

 TAMPA, Fla.
-(WFLA) — Authorities allege an 18-year-old boy is behind the stabbing of his 17-year-old ex-girlfriend, her mother, and a bystander outside Mr. Chubby’s Wings in Ponte Vedra Beach on Monday.
+(WFLA) — Authorities allege an 18-year-old man is behind the stabbing of his 17-year-old ex-girlfriend, her mother, and a bystander outside Mr. Chubby’s Wings in Ponte Vedra Beach on Monday.

 According to a report from NBC affiliate WTLV, 18-year-old Spencer Pearson stabbed his ex-girlfriend multiple times, including in the back, after walking into a restaurant the victims were dining at.
 Family members said they tried to leave, but the suspect chased them outside.